SitecorePowerShell/Book/users-and-roles.md

 ##### Active Directory

-When using the Active Directory module you may need to increase the setting `LDAP.SizeLimit` if you wish to return all Active Directory accounts.
+When using the [Active Directory module][2] you may need to increase the setting `LDAP.SizeLimit` if you wish to return all Active Directory accounts.

 When using `Set-User` to update AD accounts you'll likely receive an access denied message which is due to the fact that the account querying users does not have write access to profile properties.